Skip to main content

 4. Enter a write-down value

-Alternatively, you can adjust the value in the Amount field, and LeanLaw will automatically calculate a write-down for you.
+• You can also adjust the Amount field, and LeanLaw will calculate the write-down automatically.

 5. Click Save